 Looking for help?
 Try this helpful guide: CLICK HERE

 When preparing for BMT, RUNNING is going to be the most important part of your training.
+Download my FREE eGuide on running tips here: Become a better runner.
 Start running no less than 3 times a week (ideally 5 times), running at least 2-4 miles per run.
 One of the best ways to improve at running is to run more often and push yourself more each run.
 No magic pills or drinks here.

 Push-Ups.
 Much like running, the best way to get better at push-ups is to just do them.
 Start by doing push-ups 2-3 times a week and doing 5-100 per day.
 After a few weeks, start doing them everyday trying to reach 100-200 reps per day.
 You will see a huge improvement in the weeks to come.
 If you can't do any push-ups at the moment.
 NO WORRIES!
 (Makenna couldn't do a single push-up when we got married but now she can do over 20!)
 Start by doing push-ups on your knees.
 It may feel like you aren't accomplishing anything, but trust me, after a week or 2 of doing push-ups on your knees everyday, you will be able to do correct push-ups and then you build from there!